Saham Toney Treasure Hunt

 Sunday dawned with more sunshine, great weather for the 70 mile tour around the Peaks.
 After a bacon cob, and with our tulip route instructions in hand, we were ready for the off.
 For those that haven’t driven around the Peaks, this is a great way to do it.
 It’s an amazing place and having local members picking the route means you get to travel on roads you wouldn’t normally experience.
 We weren’t disappointed, it was a great drive.
 The ice cream stop was pretty good too.

 The drive ended back at the campsite for the show ‘n shine.
 Competitions were judged and prizes handed out.
 For the first time ever we managed to win the treasure hunt!
 Having never got even close before we can only assume it was James’ influence.
+Oh, and we won Car of Show which was really nice!
 There was just the raffle to be held and all too soon it was time to pack up and start the long drive home.

 The next one – the Sunshine Rally in August.